-During a “regular” dental cleaning, a hygienist uses a special tool to remove all plaque (a.k.a. bacteria) and tartar (hardened plaque) from your teeth above the gum line.
+During a “basic” dental cleaning, a hygienist uses a special tool to remove all plaque (a.k.a. bacteria) and tartar (hardened plaque) from your teeth above the gum line.

 With a deep cleaning, the cleaning is performed below the gum line.
 A deep cleaning is also commonly referred to as “scaling and root planing” or “scaling and root debridement.”
 We call it “periodontal therapy.”
 Either way, the roots of the teeth are carefully cleaned and smoothed to disrupt the bacteria which cause gum disease (a.k.a. periodontal disease).